docutils/docutils/sandbox/README.txt

 Other Sandbox Projects
 ----------------------

-* code-block-directive_ contains documentation, reasoning and experimental code for support of syntax highlight in docutils.
+* `<code-block-directive>`_ contains documentation, reasoning and
+  experimental code for support of syntax highlight in docutils.

-* latex-variants_ is a place to try out and discuss variants of the latex2e writer.
+* `<latex-variants>`_ is a place to try out and discuss variants of the latex2e writer.

+* `<rst2pdf>`_ is a front end for the generation of PDF documents from a reStructuredText source in one step cleaning up intermediate files.

 For other sandbox projects, please see the `Docutils Link List`_.

-.. _code-block-directive: code-block-directive
-.. _latex-variants: latex-variants

 .. _Docutils Link List: http://docutils.sf.net/docs/user/links.html